 Alarmingly, in response to evidence that social dumping is still the norm in road freight transport in Europe, the European Commission has continually answered that the Mobility Package will solve these issues.
 In March 2021, during social dialogue, when the ETF demanded urgent and full enforcement of the ban on weekend rest in the vehicle and the employers’ obligation to organise the driver’s return home, we were told businesses still need time to adapt!

 We can no longer accept the above as an answer!
 We want clear, coherent and practical steps that effectively address every single problem flagged up in the documentary.

 This isn’t just a Lithuanian problem.
 It’s a European problem.

-In this context, the ETF will also make sure that all attacks to the Mobility Package are derailed on the basis of this 2-hour piece of shocking evidence.
+In this context, the ETF will also ensure that all attacks on the Mobility Package are derailed on the basis of this 2-hour piece of shocking evidence.